Shuang0420/python-aiml/README.md

 refactored to make it

 1. support Chinese
-2. support both Python 2.7 and Python 3.
+2. support both Python 2.7 and Python 3
+3. support all combinations of \* operation
+4. support if-exists tab

 Part of the idea and example are from [andelf/PyAIML](https://github.com/andelf/PyAIML/tree/9b46392935d223358f922c365a9ecb7ecbadc7ea).